uke5tar/revuese/README.md

 # revuese
-Starterkit for projects using Vue, Vuex, Vuetify, Firebase Authentication and Firestore database.
+Starterkit for Projects with Vue, Vuex, Vuetify and Firebase Authentication + Firestore DB.

 ## Why
 Most apps require some sort of authentication and a database to store values.
 The basic architecture for this is usually quite similar.
 We have login, logout, signup and password-reset pages/ logic.
 We have a profile component to change the user information.
 We have a user's database and need to set it up/ communicate with it.
 We have routing that redirects if a page is accessed that requires authentication and the user is not authenticated or redirects if pages like the login page are requested after the user is already authenticated.